Shiva Yagya at the

 Hanuman Yagyas are a source of strength, courage, and comfort during difficult times, helping to steady the mind and restore confidence when challenges arise.
 They invoke Hanuman’s protective presence to support resilience, clarity, and inner stability.

-This yagya is performed on Chaturthi tithi, the fourth lunar day after the Full Moon during the waning phase, a time considered especially auspicious for addressing fear, sudden obstacles, and Saturn–Rahu related influences.
-Offerings made on this day support protection from adversity and the ability to move forward with greater steadiness and resolve.
+This yagya is performed to address fear, sudden obstacles, and Saturn–Rahu related influences.
+Offerings made in this yagya support protection from adversity and the ability to move forward with greater steadiness and resolve.

 100 Priest Chandi Path Yagya